whoever11/u1_lab_weather-apiM/README.md

 const button = document.querySelector(The Button!)
 const input = document.querySelector(The Input!).value
 ```
-Though obviously the Button and Input name's aren't correct there, but hey we can't give you all the answers for this!
+Though obviously the Button and Input name's aren't correct there, and your api key ****probably**** isn't 'your api key' (it'd be pretty wild if it was) so make sure to update those with your information.
+Hey we can't give you all the answers for this!

 Next lets add a Click event to our button that will make the Axios call to the url provided.